WordPress Manager For WHMCS

 /usr/local/cpanel/Cpanel/API/Wordpress.pm /usr/local/cpanel/share/WordPressManager/wp |

-2. If you wish to change the names of your WordPress installations scripts to more friendly in the client area, you can do this in a language file.
+2. If you wish to change the names of your WordPress installation scripts to be more friendly in the client area, you can do this in a language file.
 Simply open your default 'english.php ' file located in '/yourWHMCS/modules/addons/WordpressManager/langs' directory and add a new language record in the following format: $_LANG['WordPress Script Name']="WordPress Friendly Name"; |

-3. When using WordPress Manager module with cPanel, you will also need to whitelist 'phar' support in your php.ini on the WHM server.
+3. When using the WordPress Manager module with cPanel, you will also need to whitelist 'phar' support in your php.ini on the WHM server.
 You can do this by adding or editing the below record: suhosin.executor.include.whitelist = phar |

 4. It is possible to set language for WordPress auto-installation.
 In the Product Custom Fields section you should complete: